BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Our Evaluation Framework

+\begin{itemize} \item \emph{Lexical variations}: the \texttt{Understand} layer evaluates whether SUEs can still comprehend local code semantics when human-readable identifier cues are perturbed through behavior-preserving renaming. \item \emph{Controlled semantic transfer}: the \texttt{Apply} layer evaluates whether SUEs can transfer repair knowledge to newly instantiated synthetic bugs in a simple but different project context that preserves the bug pattern. \item \emph{Context variations}: the \texttt{Analyze} layer further increases complexity by injecting synthetically generated bugs with the same root causes into diverse real-world project contexts with external dependencies.
+These synthetically generated bugs may exhibit little or no textual similarity to the original bugs. \end{itemize}

-In this initial prototype, we did not address the top two advanced reasoning layers: \texttt{Evaluate} and \texttt{Create}.
+In this initial prototype, we did not address the top two advanced reasoning layers in {\tool}: \texttt{Evaluate} and \texttt{Create}.
 The \texttt{Evaluate} layer focuses on patch assessment and selection, which is often treated as a related but distinct research problem (e.g.,~\cite{zhou2023patchzero,le2023invalidator,le2019reliability}).
-The \texttt{Create} layer targets the generation of new bug types and fixes, a capability that current APR tools cannot yet achieve.
+The \texttt{Create} layer concerns the reliable generation of genuinely novel repair tasks, bug types, and corresponding fixes.
+This capability is not operationalized or evaluated in the current BloomAPR prototype.
 The remainder of this section explains each layer in detail.
-To aid explanation, we use a running example to illustrate how an existing bug instance from \defectj, is transformed across different layers.
+To aid explanation, we use a running example to illustrate how an existing bug instance from \defectj is transformed across different layers in Figure~\ref{fig:jc5}.

+Importantly, these layers should be understood as evaluation objectives rather than as one-to-one mappings to fixed mutation operators.
+In the current research prototype, we instantiate each operationalized layer through one primary transformation family to facilitate illustration and keep the two case studies (\defectj and \SWE) controlled, comparable, and easy to interpret.
+This design choice does not imply that each layer is exhausted by a single operator.
+Rather, it means that the current prototype provides one concrete realization of a broader layered methodology.
+We return to the broader realizations and their supplementary validations in Section~\ref{sec:discussion_layer_generalization}. \respto{E0-2.2}